What is Web Application Firewall (WAF)?

 2. Data Leakage

-If your application have sensitive data, such as source code or credit card numbers, then it’s very easy to become subject to a leak.
+If your application has sensitive data, such as source code or credit card numbers, then it’s very easy to become subject to a leak.
 A WAF would scan every request to your Web application users, and WAF stops it from leaving your network.

 3. Vulnerability Detection